-As a weight loss surgeon, one of the many questions I get from patients about Weight Loss Surgery (WLS) is "Do I have too many medical problems for surgery?"
-The answer is NO!.
-WLS is meant for patients with multiple if not severe medical problems.
-Most, if not all problems that we have as humans can be linked to excess weight.
-The most common problem we deal with is diabetes and WLS is usually a CURE for this chronic disease.
+As a weight loss surgeon, one of the many questions I get from patients about weight loss surgery is "Do I have too many medical problems for surgery?"
+The answer is NO!
+Weight loss surgery is meant for patients with multiple, and in most cases severe, medical problems.
+Most, if not all, problems that we have as humans can be linked to excess weight.
+The most common problem we deal with is diabetes and weight loss surgery is usually a CURE for this chronic disease.

 Topics: weight loss surgery

 After any extreme weight loss, including that which results from surgery or even natural methods, weird things can begin happening to the body.
 You may notice these signs and symptoms immediately following surgery or they may appear several weeks after surgery.
 Most of the symptoms that follow surgery are temporary and are a result of your body reacting to a change in nutrition, fat content, and eating habits.